Profile Likelihood Biclustering: Empirical evaluation

+Figure~\ref{poissonSim} presents the average bicluster misclassification rates for each sample size and Table~\ref{tabPois1} reports the standard deviations.
+In all of the scenarios considered, biclustering based on the poisson profile likelihood criterion performs at least as well as the other methods.
+When the relative entropy function is misspecified (using PL-Gaus instead of PL-Pois), biclustering based on the profile likelihood criterion performs at least as well as DI-SIM and KM, but SBC has a lower average misclassification rate in some scenarios when $n$ is small.
+As $n$ increases, SBC tends to select a regularization parameter close to zero, and the two methods perform similarly.
+Moreover by looking at the standard deviations, we see that for the PL methods, the misclassification rate seems to be converging to zero as we increase $n$.

-Appendix~\ref{S:extra-sim} describes in detail the simulations for Bernoulli, Gaussian, and t data.
-For the Bernoulli simulation, the profile-likelihood-based method outperforms the other procedures.
-For the Gaussian and t-distributed data, the DI-SIM algorithm is much more competitive, but our algorithm still beats it in almost all cases.
+Appendix~\ref{app-empirical} describes in detail the simulations for Bernoulli, Gaussian, and heavy-tailed $t$ data.
+These results are similar to the Poisson case.
+Our method performs at least as well as the other procedures in all cases and shows signs of convergence.

-Overall, the simulation results corroborate the conclusions of Theorem~\ref{T:consistency} and support the use of biclustering based on the profile log-likelihood criterion.
+Overall, the simulations confirm the conclusions of Proposition~\ref{P:consistent}, and they show that our approximate maximization algorithm performs well.
+These results give us confidence that profile likelihood based biclustering can be used in practice.